Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/epic/epic-magic-items-1.md

 *fabricate, mage's magnificent mansion; Market Price:* 297,400 gp; *Cost to Create:* 191,200 gp + 12,124 XP.

+### Excellent Magic
-**Excellent Magic:** Once per day when casting a nonepic or epic spell that has an experience point component, the rod supplies up to 2,000 XP, not the caster.
+Once per day when casting a nonepic or epic spell that has an experience point component, the rod supplies up to 2,000 XP, not the caster.
 If more experience points are required to cast the spell, the caster provides them.
 As a special use of the rod, the caster